susannah-chandhok/website/content/authors/admin/_index.md

   url: "https://lsa.umich.edu/psych"

 # Short bio (displayed in user profile at end of posts)
-bio: Ph.D. student in social psychology at the University of Michigan in Ann Arbor studying social media, social behaviors, and well-being.
+bio: Ph.D. student in social psychology at the University of Michigan in Ann Arbor studying technology, social connection, and well-being.

 # Interests
 interests: